BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/5_5_Sending_a_Raw_Transaction_with_a_Locktime.md

 When a locktime transaction is waiting to go into a block, it can be cancelled.
 This means that it is far, far from finalized.
 In fact, the ability to cancel is the whole purpose of a locktime transaction.

+_What is CheckLockTimeVerify?_ This is another Timelock method called CheckLockTimeVerify, which is based on [BIP 65](https://github.com/bitcoin/bips/blob/master/bip-0065.mediawiki).
+It encumbers outputs rather than whole transactions.
+However, it's not available through the `bitcoin-cli` interface, so is not covered here.

 ## Create a Locktime Transaction

 In order to create a locktime transaction, you need to first determine what you will set the locktime to.